drupalprojects/name/README.txt

 Name is a module that provides a number of name fields and a FAPI name element.

-Each field is summaried below:

-1) Name: 'Mr' 'John Doe'
-2) Name: 'John' 'Doe'
-3) Name: 'Mr' 'John' 'Doe'
-4) Name: 'Mr' 'John' 'A.' 'Doe'
-5) Name: 'Mr' 'John' 'A.' 'Doe', 'PhD'

-Each field is made up for two or more input fields.
-The title field is a select list and the other fields are all text fields.
+There is a single new CCK name called Name.
+This contains a configurable selection of the following name parts:

+1) Title (a select field)
+2) Given name
+3) Middle name(s)
+4) Family name
+5) Generational suffix (a select field)
+6) Credentials

+At least given or family name must be selected.
+You can specify which of these fields to display and the minimal required fields to consitute a valid name.

 Multiple values are supported via the core fields engine.

 -- REQUIREMENTS --

-* None.
+* CCK

-You will require the Field UI module to add fields to content.
+You will require the CCK module to add fields to content.

 -- INSTALLATION --